On the Freedom of the Will: Summary

 Virtue cannot be taught.
 The tendency toward good or evil is the result of inborn character.

 Are two actions possible to a given person under given circumstances?
 No. Only one action is possible.

 Since a person's character remains unchanged, if the circumstances of his life were unchanged, could his life have been different?
 No.

 Everything that happens, happens necessarily.
 Denial of necessity leads one back to the idea of absolute randomness, which can hardly be thought of; the world without universal causation would be "randomness with no sense in it".

 Through that which we do, we find out what we are.

 To wish that some event had not taken place is a silly self-torture, for this means to wish something absolutely impossible.

 It is an error to think that abstract motives do not have necessary effects because they are mere thoughts.
 This error results in the delusion that we can be conscious of having free will.
 In reality, the most powerful abstract motive necessarily determines concrete action.

 The fourth chapter deals with important predecessors of Schopenhauer in the topic.
 Amongst others, Thomas Hobbes is quoted, who shows that wherever one can speak of a necessary condition for a thing or an event (one they cannot happen without), that thing or event can be thought of as determined, occurring out of necessity, and having a well defined sufficient cause.
 That cause is precisely the sum of such necessary conditions; it does not lack anything which is necessary to bring its effect.
 (Theoretically, although Schopenhauer does not consider this, a specific realization of a random variable—like the mentioned liberum arbitrium indifferentiae—could perhaps still be amongst the set of conditions.)
-Christian writers and those of the Enlightenment are mentioned, as well as theodice and the problem of evil.
+Christian writers and those of the Enlightenment are mentioned, as well as theodicy and the problem of evil.